 Stretch marks are natural.
 They're so natural that I've heard everyone from my sister to my cousins to my friends—even acquaintances—complain about them.
 Even though there's nothing wrong or harmful about them, it's okay if you dislike their appearance.
 If that's the case, as it is for many of us, treating them can be frustrating.
-Despite the number of products or tools you use, they may not disappear completely.
+Despite the number of treatments, products, or tools you use, they may not disappear completely.
 That's why the story of one Reddit user is so surprising.

 As you can see, one leg has slight stretch mark lines running down the inner thigh.
 The other, though, is totally and completely smooth.
 Apparently, this contrast is due to one of our favorite beauty tools: a derma-roller.
 "Before & After," the post read.
 "Only used dermaroller on left thigh."

 Derma-rollers (also known as micro-needlers) are tiny handheld devices that you roll across your skin.
 The head of the tool is covered with tiny needles that pierce the skin without pain or trauma to boost collagen, speed up cell turnover, and more.
-Many people, like this writer, swear by derma-rolling for removing acne scars and hyperpigmentation.
-(I use the Stacked Skincare Micro Roller $30).
+By creating micro-injuries on the skin, collagen production goes into overdrive, making derma-rolling an ideal method of filling in fine lines.
+Many people—like this writer—swear by derma-rolling for removing acne scars, under-eye bags, and even hyperpigmentation.
+(I use the StackedSkincare Micro-roller, $95).
 I just never knew the practice could all but make stretch marks vanish.